panCtrlV/bigDataStat-book/chapter4.md

   * Object oriented (everything is an object)
   * <font color='red'>Functional programming?</font>

-- R lie in their inability to scale
+- Limitation of R

-  * Single threaded
-  * Poor memory management
+  * inability to scale (due to single threaded computing paradigm and Poor memory management)